pinguy/kokoro-tts-addon/README.md

 | **Accents Supported**: 🇺🇸 American English, 🇬🇧 British English, 🇪🇸 Spanish, 🇫🇷 French, 🇮🇹 Italian, 🇧🇷 Portuguese (BR) the other 3 are buggy | [![Accents](https://i.imgur.com/lc7qgYN.png)](https://i.imgur.com/lc7qgYN.png)          |

 ---

-# Known Bugs

-If the Mic Pop UI is active in any other tab other tabs won't be able to use the player so see a message that it is playing and hearing nothing it open on a tab.

----